Some days I still remember the smell of my little one’s head during her first days of life.⠀⠀⠀⠀⠀⠀⠀⠀⠀

 Are you worried about your house being too tiny, or that the light is not good enough for the pictures?
 Do you care too much about the mess you are dealing with and think that you won’t get nice pictures?

 Here’s the thing: your house is just an environment where you share life.
-And that life is what I focus and capture: the connections, the love, all those little rituals you someday will remember without even care about the size or order your home have had.
+And that life is what I focus and capture: the connections, the love, all those little rituals you someday will remember without even caring about the size or order your home has had.

 And last, but not least: a documentary newborn photoshoot is not for you only, is for your children.